Helen’s Story

 Once Angelina was on her feet again, she volunteered at the Family Centre.
 She also visited the Family Centre’s Computer Café to create a resume and apply for jobs.

 “I cannot say enough wonderful things about the caring staff at the Family Centre who helped me with my resume, job search, and completing online forms” Angelina told us.
-“The time and care they take to help people navigate the different systems to find suitable housing, apply for benefits, or assist with a job search is incredible.”Angelina has since found temporary job to support herself and is continuing her education by taking online courses.
+“The time and care they take to help people navigate the different systems to find suitable housing, apply for benefits, or assist with a job search is incredible.”Angelina has since found a temporary job to support herself and is continuing her education by taking online courses.
 Her dream is to one day have a small childcare centre where low-income parents can safely leave their children while they work.

 Sadia’s Story